Jqual1/blog/_pages/about.md

 - Communicate with other employees well; a necessity to keep things running smoothly

-**Deconstruction (Private)** | Clarksville, AR Deconstructor | June 2017

-- Establishing a clear workspace.
-- Ensuring Safety.
-Make sure nothing’s on the road for cars to run over.

 ## Honors & Awards

 McGill Choir Scholarship | April 2022 - Present